Adventure of the Dancing Men Analysis

 - Falling Action: Abe tells his side of the story and missing details are filled in.

-- Denouement: The epilogue states Elsie recovers and remains a widow at the manor.
+- Denouement: The epilogue states Elsie recovered and remained a widow at the manor.

-While this story largely follows the typical pattern listed above, it does have some unique features.
+While this story largely follows the typical Doyle pattern listed above, it does have some unique features of its own:

-- The Pre-Introduction has more action than often seen in the opening paragraphs.
+- The Pre-Introduction has more action than usually seen in the opening paragraphs.

 - The denouement consists of an "official epilogue."